-For the central transfer increases to truly represent an attempt at placating dissatisfied voters, the increased flow of money should have been spent on visible public goods that directly benefit citizens.
-On the surface, there is strong evidence for this.
-Out of five provinces that saw central candidate defeats in 2017, the three provinces of Can Tho, Soc Trang and Tra Vinh also list out in their budget documents major new public projects being approved and implemented each year.
-These projects, which are discussed in Online Appendix G, include new hospitals beginning construction in all three provinces in 2017.
+For the central transfer increases to represent an attempt at placating dissatisfied voters, the increased flow of money should have been spent on visible public goods that directly benefit citizens.
+On the surface, there is strong evidence for this case.
+Out of five provinces that saw central candidate defeats in 2017, the three provinces of Can Tho, Soc Trang, and Tra Vinh also listed in their budget documents major new public projects being approved and implemented each year.
+These projects, which are discussed in Online Appendix G, included new hospitals beginning construction in all three provinces in 2017.
 There were also major road constructions in Can Tho and Soc Trang, whereas Tra Vinh saw its network of inland waterways significantly improved.

-This evidence, however, does not show how much of the expenses on these projects came directly from the increased transfers, as well as whether they would have been implemented anyway had central candidate defeats not happened.
+This evidence, however, does not show how much of the expenses on these projects came directly from the increased transfers, as well as whether they would have been implemented anyway if central candidate defeats had not happened.
 I thus turn to the reduced-form approach of estimating the effect of central candidate defeats on the amount of public spending at the province level, using the same methods as before.
-I look at two line items in each province’s budget document: development spending, which includes all investment expenses on public projects, and administrative spending, which includes procurement orders and recurrent expenses such as salaries, reimbursements or even office supplies, most of which directly affect the livelihood of local bureaucrats.
-An increase in development spending would be evident of placation towards citizens, whereas cuts in administrative spending would suggest punishment of provincial officials.
-In Online Appendix F, I show that evidence confirms only the former.
+I look at two line items in each province’s budget document: development spending, which includes all investment expenses on public projects, and administrative spending, which includes procurement orders and recurrent expenses such as salaries, reimbursements, or even office supplies, most of which directly affect the livelihood of local bureaucrats.
+An increase in development spending would imply placation toward citizens, whereas cuts in administrative spending would suggest punishment of provincial officials.
+In Online Appendix F, I show that the evidence confirms only the former.

 Discussion and Conclusion

-The thriving literature on authoritarian institutions in general and authoritarian elections in particular has identified a number of goals that these elections can achieve for autocrats, many of which center around their ability to provide information.
+The thriving literature on authoritarian institutions in general and authoritarian elections in particular has identified a number of goals that these elections can achieve for autocrats, many of which involve their ability to provide information.
 Left unconsidered by this literature, however, is the reality that each authoritarian regime can only seek and receive a limited range of information from elections, no matter how many different signals they can emit.
-As a result, rational autocrats are expected to focus each election towards a limited number of prioritized information goals.
+As a result, rational autocrats are expected to focus each election toward a limited number of prioritized informational goals.

-In this paper, I demonstrate how post-election responses to surprising and thus informative localized defeats can reveal which specific information autocrats seek from their elections.
-Applying this logic to Vietnam, this paper finds that the country’s leaders increased central transfers to provinces that experienced such defeats in the 2016 legislative election.
-This response suggests that the regime has used elections to learn about the geographic distribution of its popularity, and thus saw the defeats as indicators for areas with low support in need of financial placation.
-It also rejects the possibility that Hanoi used elections to evaluate the ability of provincial executives to manage and manipulate elections, because if so it would have seen the defeats as evidence of incompetent or disloyal officials deserving of punishment.
+In this paper, I demonstrate how post-election responses to surprising and informative localized defeats can reveal what specific information autocrats seek from their elections.
+Applying this logic to Vietnam, this research finds that the country’s leaders increased central transfers to provinces that experienced such defeats in the 2016 legislative election.
+This response suggests that the regime has used elections to learn about the geographic distribution of its popularity, thereby viewing these defeats as indicators for areas with low support in need of financial placation.
+It also rejects the possibility that Hanoi used elections to evaluate the ability of provincial executives to manage and manipulate elections; if this was true, regime leadership would have seen the defeats as evidence of incompetent or disloyal officials deserving of punishment.
 Increasing central transfers would accomplish only the opposite.
 An array of additional evidence proves consistent with this conclusion.